France and UK's Brexit row over fish drags on: What’s the catch? | DW | 04.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Despite its insignificant share of both UK and EU GDP, fisheries were one of the big issues in the Brexit negotiations.
-It remains an open sore and is at the center of an angry dispute between the UK and France.
+Despite its insignificant share of both UK and EU gross domestic product, fisheries were one of the big issues in Brexit negotiations.
+Today, the industry is at the center of an angry dispute between the UK and France.

 Brexit's long shadow continues to darken EU-UK relations.